getgauge/taiko/test/docs-tests/README.md

 The test command, as the first step, generates a test website by:

-- copying the structure from the `docs` dir in the project root and in particular the `njk` files
+- Copying the structure from the `docs` dir in the project root and in particular the `njk` files
-- running `documentation.js` on the test files in the `inputs` folder to generate an `api.json` file
+- Running `documentation.js` on the test files in the `inputs` folder to generate an `api.json` file
-- running `eleventy.js` on the generated `api.json` file with the copied `njk` files
+- Running `eleventy.js` on the generated `api.json` file with the copied `njk` files

 ### Testing the website